Mary Young (actress)

-Mary Marsden Young (June 21, 1879 – June 23, 1971) was an American stage and film actress whose career spanned the first sixty years of the 20th century.
+Mary Marsden Young (June 21, 1879 – June 23, 1971) was an American stage, film and television actress whose career spanned the first sixty years of the 20th century.
 She started her career in the theatre and ended playing elderly ladies in film and lastly on television.

 Her first Broadway credit was in 1899.
 On stage she scored a memorable hit in 1913 playing opposite John Barrymore in the stage version of Believe Me, Xantippe.
-1924 saw her on Broadway in Dancing Mothers opposite John Halliday and Helen Hayes who played the daughter later made famous by Clara Bow in a silent film.
+1924 saw her on Broadway in Dancing Mothers opposite John Halliday and Helen Hayes, who played the daughter later made famous by Clara Bow in a silent film.
+Beginning in 1905, Young and her husband, actor John Craig, operated Boston's Castle Square Theatre for 21 years.

 She was approaching 60 in 1937 when she made her first Hollywood movie.
 She made many television appearances in the 1950s and 1960s.
 Her last television appearance was in a 1968 episode of Gomer Pyle.

 She and her husband, actor John Craig, had two children, the eldest of whom, Harmon Bushnell Craig, was killed at 22 while serving in World War I. Their other son, John Craig Jr., died in Los Angeles in 1945.

-Mary Young died at La Jolla, California, on June 23, 1971, aged 92.
+After several years of illness, Young suffered a fatal heart attack in La Jolla, California, on June 23, 1971, aged 92.